digital-asset/daml/daml-lf/spec/value.rst

 A reference to a contract, either absolute or relative.

-As of version 10, these fields are included:
+As of version 10, this field is included:

 * ``string`` contract_id